-The online clinical mental health counseling program offers courses in a 7-week accelerated format.
-Two consecutive sessions are taught during fall (late August through early December), spring (January through April), and summer (late April/early May through mid-August).
+The Master of Arts degree in clinical mental health counseling program offers courses in a seven-week accelerated format.
+Two consecutive sessions occur during fall (late August through early December), spring (January through April), and summer (late April/early May through mid-August).

 Academic Probation and Dismissal

 Any regularly enrolled graduate student whose cumulative GPA falls below 3.0 will be placed on academic probation.
 Students will be placed on academic probation for the following semester that they are in attendance at Huntington University.
 To be removed from probation, students must complete an additional six hours with a cumulative GPA of 3.0 or higher.
 If sufficient progress has not been made to remove the probation, students may be dismissed from the graduate program.
 Graduate students must have a minimum cumulative GPA of 3.0 to remain in good standing and to be awarded a graduate degree.
 Graduate students whose semester GPA falls below 1.0 may be dismissed from the program.
 Probation and appeals decisions are made by the Graduate and Professional Programs Committee.